 Bottom line, the faster you can identify and correct a bug, the better.

 test cases that will exercise every bit of your code.
-Go run it sometime and check the results.
+Go find one and run it sometime and check the results.

-Unless test count is a metric, I usually write on interesting tests.
+Unless test count is a metric, I usually write only interesting tests.
 Those interesting tests are the edge cases.
 For example:

 - objects that are null and should never be

 - Failed external calls